polymerdao/developer-hub/docs/learn/Features.md

 :::
 <br/>
-The interoperability space within the Ethereum ecosyste, is full of tradeoffs and recently it has mostly come down to speed vs security.
+The interoperability space within the Ethereum ecosystem is full of tradeoffs, and recently, it has mostly come down to speed vs security.
 Polymer aims to debunk that.

 ## Polymer Hub is Real-Time (Fast)
 When being able to read directly from a rollup’s sequencer, it enables Polymer Hub to be as fast as a given chain can operate (real-time).
 Meaning Polymer Hub can send messages as fast as they are produced on the rollups (seconds).
 It’s immediately reading from the sequencer, the very engine that propels each rollup.